huggingface/hub-docs/docs/hub/datasets-duckdb-cli-sql.md

 ```

-Finally, lets hightlight some of the DuckDB functions used in this section:
+Finally, lets highlight some of the DuckDB functions used in this section:
 - `DESCRIBE`, returns the table schema.
 - `USING SAMPLE`, samples are used to randomly select a subset of a dataset.
 - `BAR`, draws a band whose width is proportional to (x - min) and equal to width characters when x = max.
 Width defaults to 80.